NollerReal/MERTS-Modded-NERTS/README.md

 # Prepare the Environment
 ## 1. Install [python](https://www.python.org/) and some dependent libraries.

-* install python 3 from their [website](https://www.python.org/downloads/) or from the Windows Store App
+* install python 3 from their [website](https://www.python.org/downloads/) that version comes with pip pre-installed.

 * install [pandas](https://pandas.pydata.org/)
   ```